Violation of Probation and Motions

 Call (352) 645-2215 today to learn more about our post conviction and motion services.

-What Is Motion?
+What Is a Motion?

-motion is a “request to a court for a desired ruling or order.
+A motion is a “request to a court for a desired ruling or order.
 Various motions can be made throughout a case, but only after the initial complaint has been filed.”

 For those who have been found guilty and are currently in the midst of their post-conviction period, there is hope to appeal the decision made.
 In some cases, filing a motion can be beneficial for those who feel their conviction was unjust and would like to further explore their case.
 Motions can provide needed relief from an undeserved conviction.
 Florida’s Rule of Criminal Procedure 3.850 outlines the ground for motion.
 However, it is important to note that motions may not always be successful, and one should seek professional guidance prior to filing.